TT-TimothyT/TT-Repo/wp-content/plugins/waymark/readme.txt

 == Changelog ==

+= 1.1.3 =

+- Submission File Upload bug fix.

+= 1.1.2 =

+- Adding missing localisations.

+= 1.1.1 =

+- Elevation display bug fix.
+Thanks to [hsmeets](https://wordpress.org/support/users/hsmeets/) for [reporting this](https://wordpress.org/support/topic/height-map-no-longer-shown/).

+= 1.1.0 =

+- **[Waymark JS](https://www.waymark.dev/js)** - The plugin has been significantly refactored, with the JavaScript codebase being split into a separate [project](https://github.com/OpenGIS/Waymark-JS/).
+This makes the Waymark Editor and Viewer available as a standalone library, which can be used in **any web page** and does not require WordPress.
+- Removed the Show/Hide "Type Labels" Setting.
+Type labels are always shown by default, but can be hidden using CSS.
+- Removed Settings for importing custom GeoJSON properties.
+- Lots of other improvements and bug fixes.

 = 1.0.4 =

 - Removed "Store Read Files" Setting, which was disabled by default and did not work reliably.